 Mr. Boehler was an ensemble member at Theater St. Gallen in Switzerland for two years, essaying staples of the bass repertoire like Leporello in Don Giovanni and Daland in Der fliegende Holländer, while embracing rarities such as Baldassare in Donizetti’s La favorita and Catalani’s La Wally.
 He has been met with acclaim as Méphistophélès with Michigan Opera Theater and as Osmin with Des Moines Metro Opera, as well as the Hotel Manager in Thomas Ades’ Powder Her Face with New York City Opera and Festival Opéra de Quèbec.
 His career includes appearances with Minnesota Opera, Opera Theater of Saint Louis, Chicago Opera Theater, Opera Lyra Ottawa, Central City Opera, Florentine Opera, Hawaii Opera Theatre, Opera New Jersey, and Festival Lyrique-en-mer.
 In concert, he has been heard with the American Symphony Orchestra, Orpheus Chamber Orchestra, Minnesota Orchestra, Jacksonville Symphony, Portland Baroque Orchestra, and Oratorio Society of New York.
 In recital, he has been seen in several critically acclaimed performances with the New York Festival of Song and he has concertized at the Spoleto Festival USA and with the Lotte Lehmann Foundation.

 Mr. Boehler is also a frequent collaborator within the world of contemporary music.
 In addition to the work of recent seasons, he has participated in premieres of the work of John Musto, William Bolcom and Michael Dellaira.
-His discography reflects his enthusiasm for new music, and including recordings of these works.
-He trained as an actor (B.A.) at Viterbo College, an opera singer (A.D.) at Juilliard, and as a composer (M.M.) at the San Francisco Conservatory of Music. www.mattboehler.com
+His discography reflects his enthusiasm for new music, and includes recordings of several premieres.
+He trained as an actor (B.A.) at Viterbo College, an opera singer (A.D.) at Juilliard, and as a composer (M.M.) at the San Francisco Conservatory of Music.